 - Whether header compression for Control Plane CIoT EPS Optimisation is supported.

+- Whether S&F mode is supported.

 If the MME indicates support of User Plane CIoT EPS Optimisation then it shall also indicate support of S1-U data transfer.
 If the UE and MME indicate support for User Plane CIoT EPS Optimisation, MME sets the UE User Plane CIoT Support Indicator to "supported" in S1-AP messages as defined in TS 36.413 [36].